HugoBekkenk/2024_INKCOEX_UE5_RPG/README.md

 **Note:** I've only included the code in this GitHub project due to the project's size.

-I've recorded a playthrough in the project files — feel free to skip through it!
+I've recorded a playthrough — feel free to skip through it: https://youtu.be/D-UANAINCwk